-At Baringa we have been at the forefront of network innovation in European markets, and through our partnership with E3, also in North America.
+At Baringa we have been at the forefront of the smart grids and DSO transition in European markets, and through our partnership with E3, also in North America.

-For example, we have worked on several projects under the UK’s Low Carbon Networks Fund and Network Innovation Competition, covering flexible connections, distribution level storage, demand side response, electric vehicles and new shared platforms for balancing across the transmission-distribution interface.
+For example, we have worked on several network innovation projects covering flexible connections, distribution level storage, demand side response, electric vehicles and new shared platforms for balancing across the transmission-distribution interface.
 We have designed and implemented trials in these areas, with a particular focus on the commercial models and regulatory implications.

-We are also working with network operators on future business models for more active distribution level system operation, and developing new capabilities and systems such as replacing network management systems with new solutions that enable Smart grids.
+Baringa is currently working with network operators on future business models for more active distribution level system operation, and developing new capabilities and systems such as replacing network management systems with new solutions that enable smart grids.

 Viewpoint: The future role of network operators: The emerging active DSO model